 Youth Offender Parole Workshops

-ARC collaborates with Human Rights Watch and a network of statewide advocates to host workshops at prisons throughout California, informing men and women of their eligibility for youth offender parole under SB 9, SB 260, or SB 261, and inspiring them to make the necessary changes to successfully return to their communities.
+ARC collaborates with Human Rights Watch and a network of state wide advocates to host workshops at prisons throughout California, informing men and women of their eligibility for youth offender parole under SB 9, SB 260, or SB 261, and inspiring them to make the necessary changes to successfully return to their communities.

 To date, ARC has served nearly 4,000 incarcerated individuals through these trainings.

-ARC members conduct weekly mentoring workshops in the compound at Barry J. Nidorf Juvenile Hall, which houses youth in Los Angeles County who are being tried as adults.
+ARC members conduct weekly mentoring workshops in the compound at Barry J. Nidorf Juvenile Hall, which houses youth in Los Angeles County who are being trialed as adults.
 ARC’s peer mentorship program is designed to help shift the mindset of incarcerated youth to support better decision-making by helping youth build positive relationships with encouraging peer role models.

 ARC also hosts mentoring workshops in adult prisons to begin to shift the culture in these facilities.
 Through these trainings, ARC provides incarcerated men and women with tools and strategies to become positive influences to young people entering adult prison.